AMIT-NAIKK/Welcome_github/README.md

 3.push

 git init /////

-cd .. for back one step directory mkdir make new folder git init (intialize empty repository)
+(local folder connect with the git ) cd .. for back one step directory mkdir make new folder git init (intialize empty repository) then go to repository create new repo then copy the link and write in vs terminal git remote add origin <link>
+to verify remote  (git remote -v) to check branch (git branch) to rename branch (git branch -M main) next git push origin main or git push -u origin main